graphsignal/graphsignal-python/README.md

 Log single or batch model prediction/inference data.
 Pass prediction data according to [supported data formats](https://graphsignal.ai/docs/python-logger/supported-data-formats) using `list`, `dict`, `pandas.DataFrame` or `numpy.ndarray`.

 Computed data statistics such as feature and class distributions are uploaded at certain intervals and on process exit.
 Additionally, random and outlier prediction instances may be uploaded.
-This can be disabled by setting `log_instances` option to `False` when configuring the logger.

 ```python